 This will result in your computer starting fine but becoming unstable as Windows starts or when you decide to run a software application.

 To be 100% certain that your CPU doesn’t loosen to the point where it rolls around inside your case and causes massive damage, simply remove it.

 Most third-party CPU coolers can be removed by removing four nuts and a power connector.
 It can also usually be done without removing your motherboard from the case.

 You will have to reapply the thermal paste after cleaning the old thermal paste before refastening it back into its proper position.

-Yes, it’s more work I know, but it will be worth it in the end.
-Also, it will give you an excuse to replace your thermal paste and to also make sure that the cooler is doing its job properly.
+Yes, it’s more work, I know, but it will be worth it in the end.
+Also, it will give you an excuse to replace your thermal paste and also to make sure that the cooler is doing its job properly.

 In some cases, the back seat of the car might be an ideal carrier for your PC case.
-It is usually angled the correct way and the seat belt can be used to add some security.
+It is usually angled the correct way, and the seat belt can be used to add some security.